backstage-technical-services/website/contributing.md

 * `Blocked` is used to indicate that the ticket can't be worked on as it depends on another ticket to be completed first.
 The reason for the block will usually be described as a comment.
 * `Waiting on Feedback` is used to indicate that more information is needed from the reporter before work can continue.
 Once work is resumed this label should be removed.

+> **Note:** Labels should only be applied to labels, and not merge requests.

+#### Milestones
+Using milestones is optional, but they can be a useful way of tracking upcoming releases and organising tickets into a specific release.
+Only tickets should be assigned to a milestone.

+If milestones are being used, it's important that you don't create a merge request to release a ticket that's not assigned to that release - doing so will result in the merge request being rejected.

 ### Slack
 Good communication is vital, and ours happens on [Slack][link-slack].
 We don't want anyone to be left out, so all discussions must happen here, no matter how big or small - please don't use external social media apps like Facebook, or even emails.